zclewell/reddit-stalker/README.md

 # reddit-stalker

-Parses list of user and returns users' comments
+Parses list of usernames and returns users' comments